dmiau/Personalized-Compass/Compass[transparent]/README.txt

 compass scale box is wrong
 * because the update function did not update compass's (lab, lon) [11:48AM]
 - Generate locate tests for the watch [12:19PM]
+- iWath emulation, watchMode,
+- Compass needs to be updated in real time when it is moved [12:30PM]
+- Automatically calculate MapRect for the study [12:30AM]

 ***** ToDo
 - map zoom in/out, pan around

-- Lation square generation
-- Compass needs to be updated in real time when it is moved

 - Outline the paper
-- Automatically calculate MapRect for the study

 - Naming conventions: .locations, .tests, .history, etc.

 - annotation control